 How to start homeschooling is a huge topic.
 Seriously.
-You could quickly get overwhelmed with fabulous advice, curriculum overload and an overabundance of available materials.
+As a new homeschool family, you could quickly get overwhelmed with fabulous advice, curriculum overload and an overabundance of available materials.

 1. Don’t be overwhelmed!
 Becoming overwhelmed is probably the easiest pitfall for a new homeschool mom.
 Do some basic research about homeschooling, find something you think you will like and stick with it that first year.
 Slowly, after that first year, branch out to a homeschooling convention or sale to broaden your knowledge of the other curriculum and programs available.
 You’ll have a better understanding of what will and will not work for your family!

 2. Ask for help.
 Join a homeschool group.
 Find a homeschool network online.
 Read blogs.
 Google.
 We have all needed help at some point… hey, we all continue to need help!
 Don’t be afraid to ask!

 3. Don’t forget to look for free stuff online.
 There is SO much available online!
 Free printables, work pages, video clips, projects, books… you name it, you can probably find something free online!
 Especially for the early elementary years.

 4. Keep your school area simple.
 Do not go out and buy a ton of posters, desks, work books, supplies and so on.
 Get what you think you will need for THAT YEAR.
 Stick with the basics.
 As things come up, you can buy them.
 It is much simpler for your kids and for you not see so much “stuff” cluttering up your school space.
 See Our Schoolroom.